KorfLab/snakehive/russell/examples.md

 - `rules` is where all the snakemake rules are stored.
 They end with the `.smk` extension to indicate that it is a snakemake rule.
 They are kept separate from the main snakefile so that it keeps the snakefile concise and easy to read.

 - `scripts` is where all the scripts that are run by the snakefile rules are stored.
 They are kept together for organization.
-They are either R or Python scripts.
+They can be either R or Python scripts.

 `templete.slurm` is an example script that would be submitted to hive.
 This templete script starts the default lines for using conda in a script.
-Submitting a job to the cluster will create a directory called `jobs` where all cluster output will go.
+Submitting a job to the cluster will create a directory called `jobs` where all cluster outputs will go.

 `slurm` contains the profile for running snakemake on the cluster and the script that Snakemake will submit to the cluster for each rule.
 > As a reminder Snakemake looks for `config.yaml` specifically when using a profile.

-- `slurm/config.yaml` has two notable keys. `executor` specifies which job scheduler to use. `slurm` is not one of the default schedulers that comes with Snakemake, so it has to be separately installed via Conda.
-The other notable key is `jobscript`.
-This has to be added so that Snakemake knows where to find the script to submit to slurm.
+- In `slurm/config.yaml` the `executor` key specifies which job scheduler to use. `slurm` is not one of the default schedulers that comes with Snakemake, so it has to be separately installed via Conda.

-- `slurm/jobscript.sh` has two notable aspects.
-The first one being how all the sbatch dependencies are variables.
-This is so that each rule that is submitted to the cluster can run with uniquely specified resources.
-Another notable aspect is `{exec_job}`.
-This is a placeholder that Snakemake replaces later on with the command to run.
+- Increasing the number of `jobs` allows snakemake to schedule more jobs at the same time.

+- `use-conda` is required when planning to use conda environments in the workflow.

+- `latency-wait` is important for making sure output files are visible on other nodes once the node working on the file writes into it.
+Without sufficent `latency-wait` time, snakemake can incorrectly fail a job.

+- `default-resources` allows for the jobs that snakemake submit to be customized.

+- `slurm-keep-successful-logs` and `slurm-logdir` allow for the logs from each snakemake job submission to be kept, and gives it a place to be sent to.
+Without `slurm-logdir`, the logs will be sent to `.snakemake/slurm_logs`.

 # 00_example

 ## Goal
 - Show example of what a basic Snakemake pipeline looks like
 - Use best practices when writing a pipeline
+- Run snakemake locally

 ## Explanation of Snakefile
 `configfile` is specifies the global config file for this Snakefile.
 It can be called on by using the variable `config` (no quotes), or it can be called on in scripts using `snakemake.config`.
 Specific configs can be called on with this syntax `config['<some_variable>']`.